StanleyBrooks/orderapp/README.md

 + createDate is top priority in next version
 + employeeName would be useful to tell who made the list for management

-4. #### Add way to mark an order as complete without deleting it forever
+4. #### Add a way to mark an order as complete without deleting it forever

 + it would be useful to keep past supply orders, perhaps even use them to generate a generic one each day that can be edited